statelyai/xstate/docs/guides/states.md

 - its `state.context` changes.

 ::: warning
-`state.can` will execute transition guards too.
+The `state.can(...)` function will also check transition guards by executing them.
+Transition guards should be pure functions.
 :::

 ## Persisting state